 WineStatistics will be evaluating wines in no particular order on no particular schedule.
 Just stay tuned and you will never miss one.
 If the wine is tasted more than once, the rating table will be updated so as to reflect all the new impressions and observations.
 The logic is simple – the more we taste, the more we learn.

-The wine has a medium finish and a balanced, but maybe just a bit acrid, aftertaste.
+The wine has a medium-plus finish and a balanced, ripe and slightly sweet aftertaste.

 WineStatistics tasting results: